Health coverage for Canadians studying abroad

 - Canadian resident, covered by a Canadian provincial or territorial health insurance plan

-- Full-time student with proof of admission or enrolment in a recognized institute of learning, or
+- Full-time student with proof of admission or a student completing post-doctoral research in a recognized institute of learning, or

 - Click "View More" to see what conditions make you ineligible for coverage.